Juno Temple

 Juno Temple with Michael Angarano

-In her personal life, Juno is similar to her on-screen characters: innocent but wild and unpredictable girls, ready for incredible actions.
-In interviews, for example, she mentioned that she would sometimes meet her ex-boyfriend Michael at the airport wearing a coat directly on her naked body.
+In her personal life, Juno mirrors her on-screen characters: innocent yet wild and unpredictable, ready for spontaneous adventures.
+In interviews, she's revealed quirky details like sometimes meeting her ex-boyfriend Michael at the airport wearing nothing but a coat.

 Juno Temple Now

-In 2020, Juno Temple landed an important role in the TV series "Ted Lasso," filmed in a dramedy genre that was unusual for the actress.
+In 2020, Juno Temple scored a major role in the TV series "Ted Lasso," a dramedy that marked new territory for the actress.
 Jason Sudeikis, the lead actor and an old friend of Juno, sent her the script and suggested she try for the role of Keeley, a model, influencer, and WAG.
-"Famous for being almost famous," is how her character described herself in one of the episodes.
+As her character puts it in one episode: "Famous for being almost famous."

 Juno Temple as Keeley